PyPSA/PyPSA/doc/troubleshooting.rst

   optimiser.
 Consider e.g. removing values smaller than 0.001 with ``numpy.clip``.
 * Open source solvers like GLPK and clp struggle with large problems.
-Consider switching to a commerical solver like Gurobi, CPLEX or Xpress.
+Consider switching to a commercial solver like Gurobi, CPLEX or Xpress.
 * Use the interior point or barrier method, and stop it from crossing over to the simplex algorithm once it is close to the solution.
 This